Derbyshire Dales District Council elections

 Derbyshire Dales District Council elections are held every four years.
 Derbyshire Dales District Council is the local authority for the non-metropolitan district of Derbyshire Dales in Derbyshire, England.
 Before 1987, the district was called West Derbyshire.
-Since the last boundary changes in 2003, 39 councillors have been elected from 25 wards.
-New ward boundaries are due to come into effect from the 2023 elections.
+Since the last boundary changes in 2023, 34 councillors have been elected from 21 wards.

-Political control

-The first election to the council was held in 1973, initially operating as a shadow authority before coming into its powers on 1 April 1974.
-Since 1973 political control of the council has been held by the following parties:

-Leadership

-The leaders of the council since 1995 have been:

 Council elections

 Below is a summary of the council election results since 1991.

 District result maps

 By-election results

 By-elections occur when seats become vacant between council elections.
 Below is an incomplete summary of recent by-elections.